IanVS/eslint-nibble/README.md

 You can also install `eslint-nibble` globally, but it is not recommended.

 Instead, try installing `eslint-nibble` in your project without `--save-dev` (as shown above), because this tool is intended only to get you up and running.
 Once you're happy with your rules and your code, install eslint itself with `npm install eslint --save-dev`, and use that for all your ongoing linting.

+Note: as of version `5.0.0`, `eslint-nibble` no longer comes with its own bundled version of `eslint`.
+Instead, you should install `eslint` into your project (see [getting started](https://eslint.org/docs/user-guide/getting-started)), and `eslint-nibble` will use the version you install.

 ## Usage